waste-of-kindergarten/xpython37-v0.1/python/Doc/library/hashlib.rst

 :func:`sha1`, :func:`sha224`, :func:`sha256`, :func:`sha384`,
 :func:`sha512`, :func:`blake2b`, and :func:`blake2s`.
-:func:`md5` is normally available as well, though it may be missing or blocked if you are using a rare "FIPS compliant" build of Python.
+:func:`md5` is normally available as well, though it may be missing if you are using a rare "FIPS compliant" build of Python.
 Additional algorithms may also be available depending upon the OpenSSL library that Python uses on your platform.
 On most platforms the :func:`sha3_224`, :func:`sha3_256`, :func:`sha3_384`, :func:`sha3_512`,